harshithva/incognito/README.md

 This Web App was built by me to collect details of my classmates.

-## How to get this project working!
+## How to get this project Working!

 + Install Dependencies
 ```